manfontan/mongodb-bootcamp/PITCHME.md

     - [OID reference](https://www.ldap.com/ldap-oid-reference)

 Note:
-who is this guy? well it is us :).
+- Who is this guy? well it is us :).
-IANA internet assigned numbers authority.
+- IANA internet assigned numbers authority.
+- You can use the OID to reference an attribute instead of the attribute name.
 +++

   - There are a number of different types of elements that may comprise an LDAP schema.
 Every LDAP schema must include the following elements: